gillyware/gatekeeper/docs/usage/teams.md

 The `grantTeamByDefault` method accepts a `TeamPacket` instance, a string, or a string-backed enum.

-If the team does not exist, a `TeamNotFoundException` will be thrown.
+If the team does not exist, a `GatekeeperException` will be thrown.

 If the team is already granted by default, it will simply be returned without raising an exception.